Node Types and Lifecycle Strategies

 [global]

-host label, which propagates to Netdata Parents and Netdata Cloud.
+host label, which propagates to your Parents and Netdata Cloud.

 Alerts for Parent Nodes

-Netdata v2.3.0 introduces two new alerts specifically for permanent nodes:
+Netdata v2.3.0 introduces two alerts specific to permanent nodes:

 Alert | Trigger Condition |